KTStephano/peaches-bot.docs/docs.markdown

 Overwrites all existing channel permissions by setting them to `permissions`. `permissions` should be an Array of [PermissionOverwrite](/docs/#type-permissionoverwrite).

 This has the effect of deleting existing channel permissions not present in the array, overwriting the ones that are, and adding the ones that aren't.

+### ignoreBots

+This is only needed for guilds that run a private custom instance of the bot.
+It ends execution early if the triggering event was bot-generated.

+### downloadAttachment attachment

+**Note:** Only bots listed as privileged can run this.

+`attachment1` should be of type *discordgo.MessageAttachment.
+The bot will attempt to download the attachment and return a *discordgo.File if it succeeded.
+This can then be used with [MessageComplex](/docs#type-messagecomplex) to send it to a channel.